dak1n1/terraform-kubernetes-in-cluster-config/README.md

 kubectl logs terraform-runner -c terraform-apply
 ```

-This is the error currently preventing the init inside the terraform-runner pod.
+## Results

+The terraform config in this repo is fully working, using terraform builds from commit 0d1bf8581b25b60957d174cc688b8533fc309d81 in the terraform repo.

+Previously, there was an error was preventing the init inside the terraform-runner pod.
+(The fix for this is in commit 01c09bb9c3d6648ee23b7c58fa3a54da7a9a3c4d).
+This error is no longer occurring, but the details are below because I was stuck on it for quite some time.

+Interestingly, the error containing the root cause only appeared during the first run of the `terraform-init` container.
+So I had to run `kubectl logs` in a loop before I was able to catch it.

 ```
-$ kubectl logs terraform-runner -c terraform-init Error from server (BadRequest): container "terraform-init" in pod "terraform-runner" is waiting to start: PodInitializing
+$ while true; do kube logs terraform-runner -c terraform-init ; done Error from server (BadRequest): container "terraform-init" in pod "terraform-runner" is waiting to start: PodInitializing Error from server (BadRequest): container "terraform-init" in pod "terraform-runner" is waiting to start: PodInitializing Error from server (BadRequest): container "terraform-init" in pod "terraform-runner" is waiting to start: PodInitializing Error from server (BadRequest): container "terraform-init" in pod "terraform-runner" is waiting to start: PodInitializing

-$ kubectl logs terraform-runner -c terraform-init 2021-04-03T00:29:11.021Z [DEBUG] Adding temp file log sink: /tmp/terraform-log419460704 2021-04-03T00:29:11.021Z [INFO]  Terraform version: 0.15.0 dev 2021-04-03T00:29:11.022Z [INFO]  Go runtime version: go1.16
+2021-04-03T00:29:11.021Z [DEBUG] Adding temp file log sink: /tmp/terraform-log419460704 2021-04-03T00:29:11.021Z [INFO]  Terraform version: 0.15.0 dev 2021-04-03T00:29:11.022Z [INFO]  Go runtime version: go1.16